horakmar/siadm/README.md

 # SPORTident Admin

 This is simple CLI software for administering of SPORTident (SI) stations.
+Written in Perl.
+Plan to rewrite it in Python.

 ## Features
 ### SI stations reading and writing: